trickjack/oip-manual-canon/docs/source/index.rst

 Step 4: Install the Printer Driver
 ----------------------------------

 Locate and double-click the driver setup file you downloaded.
 Follow the on-screen instructions to install the software.
-Accept the license agreement and allow the program to detect your printer on the Wi-Fi network.
+Accept the license agreement and allow the program to detect your printer on the WiFi network.

 Step 5: Add the Canon Printer to Windows
 ----------------------------------------